Leiden in Winter: A Quiet, Bookish City for Solo Travel in the Netherlands

 After a day or two, directions stop mattering.
 You recognise places by position rather than name.
 The bridge you always cross.
 The corner where you hesitate before turning.
 The stretch you avoid when the wind cuts straight through.
 That’s enough to move around without thinking about it.

 Leiden isn’t the only place where short walks are enough.
-A few small towns near big cities work in a similar, low-effort way.
+A few of these small towns near big cities are also ideal for walks and strolls.

 If winter travel for you is mostly about interiors, there are other places where museums, cafés, and libraries quietly take over the day once the weather turns.